 Monitoring of the police officer establishment has developed over the year and the local and national increase of police officers under the national "uplift programme" has further outlined the importance of accurate and robust staffing information.
-A strong focus will continue in this area to ensure that local and national staffing recruitment levels are monitored regularly, that reliance can be placed on the information and decisions made as a consequence.
+A strong focus continued in this area during 2020/21 to ensure that local and national staffing recruitment levels were monitored regularly, and that reliance could be placed on the information and decisions made as a consequence.

-The Chief Constable has welcomed the additional challenge and scrutiny by the PFCC in relation to the Futures Project 2025 (FP25) work and that this will continue as the new operating model and performance framework beds in.
+The PFCC will continue to monitor closely the Futures Project 2025 (FP25) work being taken forward by the Chief Constable.
 Further details are available in the Narrative Statement.